Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Correctness

 \section{Correctness}

 Consider one phase of our algorithm.
-For our approximation guarantees, the crucial property that we need from our algorithm is that for each $\alpha - \beta$ alternating path $(\alpha, a_1, \ldots, a_{k}, \beta)$ of length at most $\maxlen$, the following holds.
-Suppose that the phase is executed until each free vertex becomes inactive.
-Then, one of the following happens. \begin{itemize} \item The matching is increased by augmenting over the augmenting path $\alpha - \beta$. \item At least one vertex is removed from the $\alpha - \beta$ path due to the augmentation over another augmenting path. \end{itemize} This property is shown as the following claim. \begin{restatable}[Proof for finding short augmenting paths]{theorem}{lemmaaugment} Let $P = (\alpha, a_1, \ldots, a_k, \beta)$ be an augmenting path of length $k \le \maxlen$ that so far was not discovered by our algorithm.
-Then, $P$ contains an active node. \end{restatable}
+Notice that according to the description of \AlgPhase, the phase is executed for a fixed amount of iterations.
+However, ignore that detail for the moment and suppose that the phase is executed until each free vertex becomes inactive.
+We will handle this detail in the approximation analysis.
+For our approximation guarantees, the crucial property that we need from our algorithm is that, for each $\alpha - \beta$ alternating path $(\alpha, a_1, \ldots, a_{k}, \beta)$ of length at most $\maxlen$, at least one of the following happens in the phase. \begin{itemize} \item The matching is improved by augmenting over the augmenting path $\alpha - \beta$. \item At least one vertex is removed from the $\alpha - \beta$ path due to an augmentation over another augmenting path. \end{itemize} This property is shown as the following claim.

+\begin{restatable}[Proof for finding short augmenting paths]{lemma}{lemmaaugment} Let $P = (\alpha, a_1, \ldots, a_k, \beta)$ be an augmenting path of length $k \le \maxlen$ that so far was not discovered by our algorithm.
+Then, $P$ contains an active vertex. \end{restatable}

 \paragraph{Roadmap of the proof of \Cref{lemma: augment}.} The proof of \Cref{lemma: augment} is based on several structural properties that the algorithm maintains during its execution.
 The first simple observation is that if $\alpha$ has found an alternating path of length $i$ to some arc $a_i$, there are two options that can prevent $\alpha$ from extending its path to $a_{i + 1}$.
 One option is that $\leftarc{a_{i + 1}}$ is part of the active path.
 The other option is that some other free vertex has an active path of length at most $i + 1$ to $a_{ i + 1}$.
 Informally speaking, the key observations are that in the former case, by \Cref{lemma: lastleft}, (a suffix of) the active path must form an odd cycle.
 A very convenient property of odd cycles is that as soon as they are discovered by the algorithm, their arcs can never belong to two distinct structures of the free vertices.
 Otherwise, we will find an augmentation and we have that an augmenting path satisfying one of the two desired properties has been found.
 This property is formalized in \Cref{obs: opposing arcs} and the process for finding these odd cycles is formalized in \Cref{def: settled} and \Cref{lemma: sameStr}.